collocations.org

 Try and forget your worries for a little while.

-Take the worry out of travelling with our holiday insurance offer.
+Take the worry out of flying with our travel insurance offer.

-The pound has fallen to a new low amid worries that the British economy is heading for trouble.
+The dollar has fallen to a new low amid worries that the American economy is heading for trouble.

 They will not have worries over money.